berkayguldal1/pneuvo/README.md

+## This project will be rewritten from scratch for Quntal 2 Biscuit.
+Our goal is making you happy, and if we dont, neither will you.

 # Quntal

 **Quntal** is a interactive terminal simulation environment designed to simulate a Linux-like experience with a custom Python shell.
 It includes features like user authentication, packages, system info, and an extensible framework for running Python-based scripts.